michaelrsweet/pappl/README.md

 PAPPL - Printer Application Framework
 =====================================

-> Note: This project is in its infancy and is *not* yet in a working state.
-> The contents of this README reflect the planned final state of the project
-> and *not* the current state of the project.
-Thank you for your patience...

 PAPPL is a simple C-based framework/library for developing CUPS Printer Applications, which are the recommended replacement for printer drivers.
 I have specifically developed PAPPL to support [LPrint][1] and a [Gutenprint][2]